Recorded widely across all of mainland Britain, as well as Orkney and the Inner Hebrides (Musgrove, 2023).

-Larvae mine the leaves of birch species, especially young birches.
+Scolioneura betuleti larvae mine the leaves of birch species, especially young birches.
+The larvae are hosts to the parasitic wasp Lathrolestes pleuralis.

 Size: 4 - 5mm